David Ortiz Shot: 5 Fast Facts You Need to Know

 Here’s what you need to know:

-1. Reports Indicate That Ortiz Was Shot in the Leg During an Attempted Robbery
+1. Reports Indicate That Ortiz Was Shot Once & Is in the Hospital

-According to baseball writer Dan Clarke, Ortiz, 43, was shot during an attempted robbery at Dial Bar on Santo Domingo Este.
+Ortiz, 43, was shot while at Dial Bar and Lounge on Santo Domingo Este.
 El Dia reports that the unidentified suspect walked into the club and shot Ortiz who was there with a group of friends.
-The former Red Sox player was also at the venue with television presenter Jhoel Lopez, who was also injured.
-The extent of Lopez’s injuries are unknown at this time.

 “They called me to tell me that David is injured and that they took him to a medical center, but they did not tell me how he is or exactly where he was transferred,” Ortiz’s father, Leo, told ESPN.